pantheon-systems/ds-toolkit-react/src/components/InputText/InputText.docs.md

 <tr>
 <td>number</td>
 <td>
 	A control for entering a number.
-Displays a spinner, a set of buttons, to increment and decrement the value.
+Displays a spinner — a set of buttons to increment and decrement the value.

 	Use only for numbers, not for numeric strings such as credit card numbers.
 </td>